nextcloud/user_external/README.md

 ### Configuration
 The only supported parameter is the URL of the web server where the authentication happens.

+**⚠⚠ Warning:** make sure to use the URL of a correctly configured HTTP Basic authenticating server.
+If the server always responds with a HTTP 2xx response without validating the users, this would allow anyone to log in to your Nextcloud instance with **any username / password combination**. ⚠⚠

 Add the following to your `config.php`:

     'user_backends' => array(